Check the average and minimum salary in Bangkok, the capital of Thailand and one of the most visited capitals in the world

 You can find more information on Thailand resident visas in the Royal Thai Embassy in Singapore website.

 If you are traveling to Bangkok or Southeast Asia you may want to check some of our other guides to the region.
 Check out the where to stay in Bangkok the minimum salaries in Southeast Asia.
 Check also how to travel from Bangkok to Chiang Mai and Bangkok to Phnom Penh.
+If you are an expat in Thailand, you can also read this guide on dating in Thailand.

 Interesting Resources for Working and Living Abroad